Arthur Alexander: Life

 In the mid-1960s, Alexander switched to another label, Sound Stage 7, but failed to find commercial success.
 Although a 1972 album for Warner Brothers was promising, the singer's potential seemed to wither.
 He secured a pop hit with "Every Day I Have to Cry Some" on Buddah Records in 1975, but the success remained short-lived.
 The song was also covered by Ike and Tina Turner (produced by Phil Spector), the McCoys, Dusty Springfield, Joe Stampley, C.J.
 Chenier, Jerry Lee Lewis, the Gentrys and others.
 The follow-up single "Sharing The Night Together" (written by Muscle Shoals songwriters Ava Aldridge and Eddie Struzick) reached No. 92 on the R&B charts, but earned Dr. Hook & the Medicine Show a Top 10 hit in 1978; the Dr. Hook version was used in the 2012 Family Guy episode "Mr. and Mrs. Stewie".

+That same year, he first recorded "Burning Love", which would be covered by Elvis Presley.

 For many years, Alexander was out of the music business; he was a bus driver for much of this time.
 In 1990, he was inducted into the Alabama Music Hall of Fame.
 He began to perform again in 1993 as renewed interest was shown in his back catalogue.
-His last album Lonely Just Like Me was his first in 21 years.
+His last album, Lonely Just Like Me, was his first in 21 years.

-He signed a new recording/publishing contract in May 1993 but suffered a fatal heart attack on 9 June 1993 in Nashville, three days after performing there with his new band.
+He signed a new recording/publishing contract in May 1993 but suffered a fatal heart attack on June 9, 1993, in Nashville, three days after performing there with his new band.
 He is buried in Florence City Cemetery in Florence, Alabama.